CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 The `Add Application Version to AIP Console` will create a new version of an application, run an analysis and create a snapshot of that analysis.
-* You can create application when doesn't exist by enabling checkbox. <br/>And only when checked, you will be ask for the target CSS server you which to host created application' data on.
+* Checking the `Create Application if missing?` checkbox will automatically create the application AIP Console.
+  You can specify a CSS server name where the application's data will be stored.
   ![Tareget-CSS-Server](./doc/images/Tareget-CSS-Server.png)

 * You can configure the step to optionaly add the *blueprint objective* to the exising objectives.